Few Islamic State fighters return but home-grown attacks rise, Europol says

 Of more than 5,000 Europeans - most from Britain, France, Germany and Belgium - who joined the ranks of fighters in Syria and Iraq, some 1,500 have returned and 1,000 were killed, according to the EU intelligence-sharing body.
 There is only limited intelligence available about the fate of the rest.

 Many fighters have been detained.
-Some travelled to Malaysia, the Philippines and Libya.
+Some traveled to Malaysia, the Philippines and Libya.
 Others are thought to be laying low or in third countries like Turkey, he said.

 Tougher border controls, surveillance and prosecution in Europe have also dissuaded some from returning, with EU nations making more than 700 arrests linked to jihadi activity in 2017, he said.